 How much time to put aside

-The interior of Planets is a whopping 10,000 sqm, and it does require a bit of additional work, taking off shoes, drying your feet, posing for the perfect shot, etc. If you put aside around two hours, not including travel time to the museum, you’ll be able to fit everything in rather comfortably, with a little time to revisit your favorite displays.
+The interior of Planets is a whopping 10,000 sqm, and it does require a bit of additional work, taking off shoes, drying your feet, posing for the perfect shot, etc. If you put aside around two hours, not including travel time to the museum, you’ll be able to fit everything in comfortably, with a little time to revisit your favorite displays.

-How much do tickets to teamLab Planets cost?
+How to book teamLab Planets tickets

-How to get there
+How to get to teamLab Planets Tokyo

 The address is: 6-1-16 Toyosu, Koto Ward, Tokyo.